aaronjanse/asciidots/readme.md

 Here is the list if available flags:

 ```
--t [ticks]        Run the program for a specified number of ticks
+-t [ticks]        Run the program for a specified number of ticks (Default to 0: no limit)

+-o [output-limit] Run the program for a specified number of outputs (Default to 0: no limit)

 -s                Run without printing ANYTHING to the console.
 Useful for benchmarking